truedigital/True.KenticoMapper/readme.md

 			public string Summary { get; set; }
 		}

-3. Use the TreeNodeMapper to allow you to interact with a custom table via your custom objects
+3. Use the TreeNodeMapper to allow you to read information from a tree node and related nodes based on the attribute decorators used on your model

 		public class BookProvider
 		{